gavinbennettit-crypto/ist110/README.md

 * **Relative Navigation:** Using `./` pathing to trigger the browser's native PDF viewer.
 This ensures that when you click "View," the work is instantly in the browser without cluttering your downloads folder.

 ### 🚀 Automated Deployment
 This site isn't just a static page it's actually alive.
 It uses **GitHub Pages** for automated deployment.
 Every time I commit a new assignment, the system automatically rebuilds the site into a clean, professional interface.
-This workflow reflects my focus on **High Availability** and **Integrity**—two core pillars of the Cybersecurity mindset.
+This workflow reflects my focus on high availability and integrity, which are two core pillars of the Cybersecurity mindset.

 ---